oddkiva/sara/doc/sphinx/source/imu/gravity.rst

    m \mathbf{a}^{\text{IMU}} = \Sigma \mathbf{F} - m \mathbf{g}

-Then with this formula, when the smartphone is lying on the table, we see that what the IMU measures is the reaction force of the table.
-Because the smartphone is immobile, its acceleration is zero.
-So this reaction force has to cancel the gravitational force to prevent the smartphone from "falling down".
-That is the reason why the IMU records acceleration vectors pointing up (positive elevation :math:`a_z^{\text{IMU}} > 0`) and close to :math:`9.81 m/s^2`.
+Thus with this formula, when the smartphone is lying on the table, we realize that what the IMU measures is **the reaction force of the table**.
+Indeed, because the smartphone is immobile, its acceleration is zero.
+Necessarily this reaction force has to cancel the gravitational force to prevent the smartphone from "falling down".
+That is the reason why the IMU do record acceleration vectors pointing up.
+In other words, they have positive elevation :math:`a_z > 0` and a magnitude close to :math:`9.81\ m/s^2`.

 When the smartphone is falling down on the floor, the only external force acting on it is the gravitational force.
-As we just the accelerometer records all forces except the gravitational force and this explains why the recorded accelerations are close to zero.
+As we said it earlier, just the accelerometer records all forces except the gravitational force and this explains why the recorded accelerations are close to zero.

 For example, in some recorded IMU data, the accelerations recorded on a car every so often has a lower magnitude than the gravity vectord a possible